webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-module.md

 <img :src="$withBase('/images/module-dashboard-page.png')" alt="module-dashboard-page">

-###### Note: All migrations of that specific module will run automatically when the module is activated .
+###### Note: All migrations of that specific module will run automatically when the module is activated if `is_migratable` is set to true in config file.

 ### Step 4: Directory Structure